 There are a few steps I would go through to quickly whittle down this list.

 First, I would look for planners who are marked as “fee-only.”
-As I’ve discussed before, financial planners who work on commission have the desire to earn a good commission as part of their motivation.
+As I’ve discussed before, financial advisors who work on commission have the desire to earn a good commission as part of their motivation.
 Planners who work via fee only are not looking for commissions – their only interest is in helping you.
 You pay them a fee for advice and that’s the only way they earn money from you.

 The next step I’d take is to ask your social network for suggestions and cross-check those suggestions with this list.
 I would personally approach people you know who may have used financial planners in the past and ask for their recommendation.
 Who did they use?
 Did that person do a good job?

-The people you’ll be left with are fee-only financial planners who have enough initiative to get certification and have a positive recommendation from your social network.
+The people you’ll be left with are fee-only financial advisors who have enough initiative to get certification and have a positive recommendation from your social network.
 That’s a pretty good list to start from, plus it’s likely a short one.

 Those are the ones I’d move on to interviewing.

-I would never hire a financial planner without a face-to-face meeting first.
+I would never hire a financial advisor without a face-to-face meeting first.
 A face-to-face meeting can tell you a great deal about a financial planner, even if you’re far from an expert on the issues you want to talk about.

 I speak from experience here.
 Several years ago, my wife and I met disastrously with a financial advisor.
 He was ill-prepared, highly disorganized, and seemed far more focused on selling us things we didn’t want than listening to our situation.
 That meeting moved us from being confident in his work to moving our business elsewhere.